 Licensing with Anders CPAs + Advisors

-Anders Health Care, the healthcare specialty group of Anders CPAs + Advisors, can perform most if not all the licensing responsibilities for providers.
+Anders Health Care, the healthcare specialty group of Anders CPAs + Advisors, can perform most, if not all, of the licensing responsibilities for providers.

 Anders CPAs + Advisors is a trusted partner of 5ACVO and the other Fifth Avenue Healthcare Services companies.
 Founded in 1965, Anders CPAs + Advisors specialize in Audit and Advisory, Family Wealth and Estate Planning, and Tax Planning and Compliance.
 They can also help with COVID-19 Business Recovery, SOC Reports, and more.
 Anders serves multiple industries, including Banking, Finance, Construction, and Real Estate.

-Anders Health Care advisors can manage all the administrative tasks that make up medical licensing, relieving providers’ headaches along the way.
+Anders Health Care advisors can manage all the administrative tasks that make up medical licensing, relieving providers’ headaches.
 Providers can better nurture their organizations and provide the best patient care possible.

 Anders and 5ACVO

-Licensed providers must complete the credentialing process and provider enrollment process if they want to begin billing patients with payors.
-Although we here at 5ACVO and the Fifth Avenue Healthcare Services family do not apply for state licenses for providers, our credentialing and provider enrollment services bridge the gap from licensing to billing.
+Licensed providers must complete the credentialing and provider enrollment processes to begin billing patients with payors.
+Although we at 5ACVO and the Fifth Avenue Healthcare Services family do not apply for state licenses for providers, our credentialing and provider enrollment services bridge the gap from licensing to billing.

 The Necessity of Provider Enrollment

 Whether they see patients virtually or in person, providers can only bill a health plan or network if they are enrolled in one.
 Provider enrollment involves credentialing, applying, and contracting with payors.
-5ACVO can collaborate with its sister company Primoris Credentialing Network to help providers overcome one more hurdle towards billing.
+5ACVO can collaborate with its sister company, Primoris Credentialing Network, to help providers overcome one more hurdle toward billing.

 Instead of applying to each health plan or network one at a time, providers can use Primoris to apply to 25+ delegated options with one application.
-This shortcut can save providers time and energy, two things that could be in short supply in the often-hectic medical industry.
+This shortcut can save providers time and energy, which could be in short supply in the often-hectic medical industry.

-The Primoris’ team has 385+ years of combined industry experience.
-With so much knowledge at their disposal, they have nearly perfected provider enrollment.
+The Primoris team has 385+ years of combined industry experience.
+With so much knowledge, they have nearly perfected provider enrollment.
 They have taken the guesswork out of the entire undertaking, keeping everything as simple as possible.
-They understand the necessity of provider enrollment and strive to give an accurate and faster service to all providers.
+They understand the necessity of provider enrollment and strive to provide accurate and faster service to all providers.

 The Benefits of Teamwork

 5ACVO and Anders CPAs + Advisors can get providers credentialed and licensed no matter how the telehealth debate ends.
 Our seamless partnership with Primoris Credentialing Network helps expedite provider enrollment.
 We can all work together to get providers to work faster so they can drive revenue to their practice.
-Just like physicians encouraging their patients via telehealth, we support our providers to make their jobs and lives better.
+Just like physicians encourage their patients via telehealth, we support our providers in improving their jobs and lives.

 More information about 5ACVO